Streamline your processes, increase productivity, and encourage collaboration

 What is Ricoh Smart Integration (RSI)?

-40 percent of office workers spend one quarter (25 percent) of their workweek on manual, repetitive tasks, data collection, and data entry occupying the most time.
+40 percent of office workers spend one quarter (25 percent) of their workweek on manual, repetitive tasks, data collection, and data entry.

 Ricoh Smart Integration, or RSI, is a subscription service provided by Ricoh to streamline your office’s printing, scanning and filing processes.